Updated: August 14, 2013

 Abandoned Angels© is based on my family's true stories during the Cristero Revolution: the battle for freedom of Mexican souls or continued government censorship through unrelenting torment of atheistic rulers.

-Abandoned Angels© is my first novel.
+Abandoned Angels© is Sylvia's first novel.

 Special Discussions on "Expanding on the Cristero Revolution"

 Several Cristero Revolution interviews have encompassed family stories in the form of important oral histories conducted with local families whose ancestors experienced the Cristero Revolution, recorded in partnership with KadyTV.com.